PRESS ESC TO CLOSE

 10. Maltese

-The top signs of allergies in the Maltese are itching, rash or irritated skin, thinning hair, wheezing, and eye, nose or ear issues.
+The top signs of allergies in the Maltese are itching, rash or irritated skin, thinning hair, wheezing, and eye, nose or ear issues, and can be caused by environmental factors and contact.
 Food allergies can also manifest as gastrointestinal problems.
-Contact allergies can be to fabric (beds) and plastic (bowls).

 Related: Our Favorite Products to Help Dogs Who Suffer From Summer Allergies